-For the three variables that require legal facts and analysis - variables A, B, and E - the AWG secretariat developed a questionnaire, the template of which is available to users of the proprietary scorecard version, and requested consensus responses from multiple law firms involved in aviation finance in each contracting state.
-To the extent possible, the foremost legal experts in the field of aviation law in each country were selected, drawing from recommendations from experienced industry leaders in both aviation finance and aircraft leasing.
-In [32] countries, AWG relied on the national contact groups that it has established.
+For the three variables that require legal facts and analysis - variables A, B, and E - the AWG secretariat developed a questionnaire, the template of which is available to users of the proprietary scorecard version, and requested consensus responses from multiple law firms, on a pro bono basis, involved in aviation finance in each contracting state.
+To the extent possible, the foremost legal experts in the field of aviation law in each country were selected, drawing from recommendations from experienced industry leaders in aviation finance and aircraft leasing.

-There are [11] countries for which AWG was unable to locate or secure sufficient local expertise.
-These contracting states will remain unscored until responses are secured from at least two firms meeting high expertise requirements in the subject area.
+Those countries for which AWG was unable to locate or secure sufficient local expertise will remain unscored until responses are secured from at least two firms meeting high expertise requirements in the subject area.

-Other sources of data considered are (1) AWG's direct experience, and those of its members, in working with CAAs and other government offices in connection with the exercise of CTC rights and remedies, (2) the views of the Executive Committee of its Legal Advisory Panel, (3) Pillsbury's World Aircraft Repossession Index, (4) surveys of existing literature, and (5) other input from legal practitioners.
+Other sources of data considered are (1) AWG's direct experience, and those of its members, in working with CAAs and other government offices in connection with the exercise of CTC rights and remedies, (2) the views of the Executive Committee of its Legal Advisory Panel, (3) Pillsbury's World Aircraft Repossession Index, (4) surveys of existing literature, and (5) other input from legal practitioners and other experts.

-AWG assessed all of the above data and information objectively, without consideration of commercial or political factors.
+AWG assesses all of the above data and information objectively, without consideration of commercial or political factors.